MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-classic-asp-errors-with-frt.md

 - Sign in to your computer by using the local administrator account.
 - If you're signed in using an account with administrative permissions but that isn't the local administrator account, open all applications and all command prompt sessions by using the "Run as Administrator" option.

-These conditions are required because the User Account Control (UAC) security component in Windows Vista and Windows Server 2008 prevent administrative access to the IIS configuration settings.
-For more information about UAC, see [User Account Control](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc772207(v=ws.10)).
+These conditions are required because the User Account Control (UAC) security component in Windows prevent administrative access to the IIS configuration settings.
+For more information about UAC, see [User Account Control](/windows/security/application-security/application-control/user-account-control/).

 ## Install Failed Request Tracing

 Failed Request Tracing isn't installed by default on IIS.
 Install Failed Request Tracing according to your version of Windows.

-### Windows Vista or Windows 7 Client
+### Windows Client OS

 1. Select **Start** > **Control Panel**.
 1. In **Control Panel**, select **Programs and Features** > **Turn Windows Features on or off**.
 1. Expand **Internet Information Services** > **World Wide Web Services** > **Health and Diagnostics**.
 1. Select **Tracing**, and then select **OK**.

-### Windows Server 2008 or Windows Server 2008 R2
+### Windows Server OS

 1. Select **Start**, point to **Administrative Tools**, and then select **Server Manager**.
 1. In the **Server Manager** hierarchy pane, expand **Roles**, and then select **Web Server (IIS)**.